GazzaJ/CI-MS3-W3Recipes/TESTING.md

 #### **Recipe Search & View (READ)** <a name="recipes"></a>
-This section documents the testing performed to validate the ability of the user to view the recipe collection, Filter by country and performa text search.
-Clicking the action button on each recipe should reveal the full recipe details.
+This section documents the testing performed to validate the ability of the user to view the recipe collection, filter by country and perform a text search.
+Clicking the Floating Action Button on each recipe should reveal the full recipe details.
 |   Test | Purpose         | Desired Result | Actual Result | Chrome v 89.0.4389.82 | Firefox v 84.0 (64-bit) |
 |:------:|-----------------|----------------|---------------|:---------------------:|:-----------------------:|
 |  001   |  Latest First  | Display recipes in reverse chronological order | Recipes are sorted, newest to oldest | **PASS** | **PASS** |